 Cambodia has a unique relationship with gambling.
 The official laws of the land make it illegal for citizens to participate in any form of gambling.
-However, these laws are loosely enforced and Cambodians in many parts of the country are able to visit both land-based and online casinos with little to no legal risk.
+However, these laws are loosely enforced and bettors in many parts of the country are able to visit both land-based and online betting sites with little to no legal risk.

 It should be worth noting, however, that the risk is not zero.
 Even though people place wagers in person and at Cambodian betting sites every day, the laws of the nation clearly prohibit all forms of gambling.
-The good news is that these laws are rarely enforced and Cambodian police are ill-equipped to investigate individual citizen’s online gaming activities.
+The good news is that these laws are rarely enforced and Cambodian authorities are ill-equipped to investigate individual citizens’ online gaming activities.

-Let’s begin with a look at a few of your options for betting online in Cambodia.
+Let’s begin with a look at a few of your options for online betting in Cambodia.
 The casinos on this page accept customers from Cambodia.
-You’re welcome to sign up for an account, make a deposit and play real money games.
+You’re welcome to sign up for an account, make a deposit and bet real money.
 A working knowledge of English will give you access to all the biggest brands in the world, including those based out of gambling-friendly European nations.

-It is rare to find Khmer language betting websites based out of other nations.
+It is rare to find Khmer language betting sites based out of other nations.
 They do exist but they are far and few between.
-You may also occasionally encounter local gaming websites based out of Cambodia.
+You may also occasionally encounter online gambling sites based out of Cambodia.
 I would not recommend playing at local sites due to a lack of regulation and their quasi-legal status.
-Some local Cambodian betting websites have been raided by the police in the past.
+Some local Cambodian betting sites have been raided by the police in the past.

 Riel Deposits and Khmer Language